Citation, DOI, disclosures and article data

 Cardiac fibromas, also known as cardiac fibromatosis, are benign congenital cardiac tumors that usually manifest in children.

-Cardiac fibroma is a tumour that primarily affects children (most cases is detected in infants or in utero).
-They are the second most common benign primary cardiac tumour in children after cardiac rhabdomyoma and second commonest fetal cardiac tumour 2.
+Cardiac fibromas are tumors that primarily affect children (most cases are detected in infants or in utero) with a ratio of 4:1 compared with adults 5.
+They are the second most common benign primary cardiac tumor in children after cardiac rhabdomyoma and second most frequent fetal cardiac tumor 2.

 There is an increased prevalence of cardiac fibromas in Gorlin syndrome.